-22Tables B-1 and B-2 show the most active firms in our data, in aggregate and by SSO.
+$^{28}$ Tables C-1 and C-2 show the most active firms in our data, in aggregate and by SSO.
 The ten most active firms account for 33% of the declarations (and an even larger share of dSEPs), but we observe a total of 926 unique organizations that make one or more disclosures, and the "long tail" of small organizations is collectively substantial.

-tations about the enforcement of these policies may have changed due to a pair of court cases filed by the U.S. Federal Trade Commission.23 In particular, the outcome of Dell Computer suggested that firms that failed to disclose essential IP could lose the right to assert their patents, and this naturally increased the incentive to comply with disclosure policies.
+Simcoe (2007) discusses four possible explanations for this trend.
+First, in the mid-1990s expectations about the enforcement of these policies may have changed due to a pair of court cases filed by the U.S. Federal Trade Commission.
+In particular, the outcome of Dell Computer suggested that firms that failed to disclose essential IP could lose the right to assert their patents, and this naturally increased the incentive to comply with disclosure policies.
 Second, the trend may reflect the increasing importance of several shared technology platforms governed by SSOs in our sample, notably the Internet (associated with IETF), cellular telephony (ETSI) and wireless networking (IEEE).
 As these groups develop more standards, this naturally leads to more IP disclosure.
 The increase in patenting, especially within the US, offers a third potential explanation for the disclosure boom, though we observe that the number of dSEPs is growing even faster than the number of information and communications technology patents.
 Finally, the trend in disclosure may reflect a trend towards vertical dis-integration in the ICT sector that is closely linked to the rise of shared platform technologies such as the Internet.
-Upstream technology developers naturally rely more on patents, and the notable success of licensing-based companies such as Qualcomm may have spawned a certain amount of imitation.
+Upstream technology developers naturally rely more on patents, and the notable success of some licensing-oriented business models may have spawned a certain amount of imitation.